 Patrick is a production sound mixer / location sound recordist based out of the Twin Cities of Minneapolis and St. Paul, MN.
 He has experience recording sound for television, film, commercials, documentaries, corporate videos, and web content.
 Patrick went to ASU with a national merit scholarship – after a brief stint in the Physics department (for Astronomy) he ended up moving to the journalism school, The Walter Cronkite School of Journalism and Mass Communication, where he received a B.S. in Journalism with a concentration in Media Production.

 Nida Ball has been working as an Assistant Editor for TV and Film in Los Angeles since 2010.
 Her passion for post production has lead her to successful work on television shows such as NatGeo’s “Ultimate Survival Alaska,” MTV’s “The Real World,” and Lifetime’s “Project Runway.”
 Her work in film include award-winning independent features in comedy (“Come Together”), drama (“Mary Marie”), and documentary (“Lost For Life”).
 Initially, she joined the post team for “The Syndrome” documentary as an Assistant Editor.
 Her drive to experience other areas of post has later lead her to the position of Post Production Supervisor.
 Nida is currently a member of the Television Academy, and the Motion Picture Editors Guild.

-Reset Films is a Los Angeles/Detroit film production company that creates cutting-edge programming including the shocking and powerful documentary THE SYNDROME based on the work of national award-winning reporter Susan Goldsmith, scheduled for an April 2016 release.
-Reset has several narrative and documentary features and shows in development.
-It was founded in 2004 by Meryl Goldsmith with the mission of using entertainment to open people’s minds.
+Reset Films is a production company that creates cutting-edge programming, including THE SYNDROME, a feature documentary based on the work of national award-winning reporter Susan Goldsmith, that was acquired for 2016 distribution by Byron Allen’s Freestyle Digital Media.
+Reset has several features and shows in development.
+It was founded with the mission of using entertainment to open people’s minds.